freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/extract-matches.english.md

 ## Description
 <section id='description'>
 So far, you have only been checking if a pattern exists or not within a string.
 You can also extract the actual matches you found with the <code>.match()</code> method.
 To use the <code>.match()</code> method, apply the method on a string and pass in the regex inside the parentheses.
-It's useful to note that <code>.test()</code> works the other way around, namely that it applies the method on a regex and passes in the string inside the parentheses.
 Here's an example:

 ```js
 "Hello, World!".match(/Hello/);